 He has wide interests in working with government agencies and local communities, planning for sustainable tourism, climate change, and biodiversity conservation, as well as environmental education and assessments.

-Originally from the Caribbean, Robin serves as the Site Manager for Barbuda and Montserrat, as well as the Program Manager for the Maldives.
+Originally from the Caribbean, Robin serves as the Waitt Institute's Site Manager for Barbuda and Montserrat, as well as the Program Director for the Maldives.
 Her focus is on managing government relationships and encouraging the involvement of local partners to advance marine spatial planning and sustainable fisheries activities.

 Prior to joining the Waitt Institute, Robin worked as an MPA management assistant for Sandy Island Oyster Bed MPA in Carriacou, Grenada.
 She also worked as a research assistant for Dr. Daniel Pauly and the Sea Around Us project where she played a lead role in documenting illegal, unreported and unregulated fisheries catches in the Caribbean islands.
 Robin holds a master’s degree in Coastal and Marine Resource Management from the University of the West Indies in Barbados.